 - Sew 9-12 blocks, and explore how multiple blocks interact with each other, creating new shapes

 - Sew more blocks as time allows to build up a mini quilt top

 - Discuss surface design options: hand stitching and machine quilting

 - Watch a demo of facing a quilt for a modern look, and joining finished quilt blocks

 I will provide full hands-on instructions in class.
 Bring blue and white fabrics, including some solids, that you would like to use.
-If you’ve done some indigo dyeing, or have some vintage Japanese yukata fabrics in blue and white, bring them to experiment with!
-Optional fabric kits are available to purchase in advance, to augment the fabrics you are have.
+If you’ve done some indigo dyeing, or have some vintage Japanese yukata fabrics in blue and white, they will be perfect for this workshop!

 This is an all-levels workshop.
 You should be comfortable using your sewing machine, and it should be in good working order.
 I look forward to sharing and sewing with you!

 “I really loved your workshops this past week… I have been in a creative slump, so I needed a jolt!
 Can’t wait to settle in and focus and come up with something I like!
 Love your process.
 Thank you!”

 This live-stream workshop is available to book using Zoom technology.
 It is 6 hours long with regular breaks.
 I would be happy to arrange this workshop for your guild or artists’ group, please contact me for details.
 I also will give this workshop in person, when we are allowed to meet again.

 Contact David if you are interested in future dates for this class, or to book this workshop for your guild.